 When I went to the DMV they told me I have to do everything over again from the beginning because they found the vehicle titled in another state, but I did my Good Faith effort and received different information than what they had and did my letters…Do I really have to start all over?

-I have a tow company and am looking for a company that can save me hassle with my paperwork, what forms does Auto Data Direct provide for its customers?
+with my paperwork, what forms does Auto Data Direct provide for its customers?

 ADD provides certified mailings, including Notice of Claim of Lien and Sale, Good Faith Letter, and Out-of-State Record Request Letter.
 ADD also provides Florida DHSMV forms, including Transfer of Title, Bill of Sale, Certificate of Destruction, as well as Wrecker Operator Liens.